How to Stop a Partition Action

 As previously mentioned, defending a partition lawsuit is anything but easy.
 Before you devote substantial money and time to this process, it is recommended you consult with an inheritance dispute lawyer to determine whether your reasons for defending the partition lawsuit are valid.
 If they are not and you proceed to defend the action anyway, the judge could order you to cover the opposing party’s attorney’s fees and costs.

-There are two common defenses in a partition lawsuit.
+There are three common defenses in a partition lawsuit.
 They are:

 - The parties who filed the partition lawsuit did not have standing (i.e., they are not an owner of the property).